8ctopus/sciter-components/README.md

 );
 ```

-- A JSX expression must have exactly one outermost element or use an array
+- A JSX expression must have exactly one outermost element, or use an array, or use a fragment.

 ```jsx
 // doesn't work